 WCS growers are the primary target audience, with applicability to growers in areas of humid, irrigated agroecosystems with shallow depth to groundwater (e.g. Minnesota and Michigan).
 WCS residents, tourists, government, and researchers will also benefit from this project, as it ultimately explores how to produce more food with less water.

-A paired field experiment was conducted in 2018 where one set of fields (one potato and one peas) was irrigated using the Wisconsin Irrigation Scheduling Program (WISP), and a matching set of fields was irrigated according to farmer experience and intuition, in order to test the accuracy and usefulness of WISP.
-This will be continued with another set of fields in 2019.
-The required WISP data inputs were also collected on the remaining study fields, so I can conduct a sensitivity analysis of WISP inputs and accuracy assessment of WISP predictions compared to measured data.
+A paired field experiment was conducted each year where one set of fields was irrigated using the Wisconsin Irrigation Scheduling Program (WISP), and a matching set of fields was irrigated according to farmer experience and intuition, in order to test the accuracy and usefulness of WISP.
+The required WISP data inputs were also collected on the remaining study fields in order to conduct a sensitivity analysis of WISP inputs and accuracy assessment of WISP predictions compared to measured data.

 Educational & Outreach Activities

-I gave one oral presentation and one poster presentation at the annual American Society of Agronomy meeting in November 2018.
+2018: I gave an oral presentation and a poster presentation at the annual American Society of Agronomy meeting in November.
 The oral presentation showed preliminary data comparing yield and leaf area index among soil management zones to an audience of primarily agricultural professionals (scientists, government, etc), and won second place in the graduate student competition.
 The poster presentation showed the preliminary data assessing the accuracy of WISP and its potential for improved water use efficiency, and won first place in the graduate student competition.
 A pdf of the poster is attached.

 This project will result in increased knowledge of how use of the Wisconsin Irrigation Scheduling Program (WISP) compares to intuitively managed irrigation practices in terms of yield and groundwater recharge on a commercial farm.
 We will learn how precision irrigation management zones relate to intrafield differences in crop growth, evapotranspiration, and groundwater recharge.
 Research will improve understanding of how WISP operates on-farm and guides irrigation management compared to a more complex agroecosystem model (Agro-IBIS).
 On-farm irrigation scheduling and comparison of data collected among precision irrigation management zones will provide growers with on-farm evidence to decide if irrigation scheduling and/or precision irrigation technologies are a worthwhile economic and environmental investment in the coarse WCS soils.